confluentinc/cp-docker-images/docs/quickstart.rst

 First, let's walk through how to use Confluent Control Center with console producers and consumers to monitor consumption and latency.

-  We'll launch the Confluent Control Center image the same as we've done for earlier containers, connecting to the ZooKeeper and Kafka containers that are already running.
-This is also a good opportunity to illustrate mounted volumes, so we'll first create a directory on the Docker Machine host for Control Center data.
+  You'll launch the Confluent Control Center image the same as you've done for earlier containers, connecting to the ZooKeeper and Kafka containers that are already running.
+This is also a good opportunity to illustrate mounted volumes, so you'll first create a directory on the Docker Machine host for Control Center data.

   .. sourcecode:: bash